junit-team/junit5/README.md

 - **Artifact ID** and **Automatic-Module-Name**:
   - `junit-vintage-engine` (`org.junit.vintage.engine`)

-## Java 9 Module Names
+## Java Module Names

-All published JAR artifacts contain an [Automatic-Module-Name] manifest attribute whose value is used as the name of the automatic module defined by that JAR file when it is placed on the **Java 9** module path.
+All published JAR artifacts contain an [Automatic-Module-Name] manifest attribute whose value is used as the name of the automatic module defined by that JAR file when it is placed on the module path.
 The names are listed above in the Dependency Metadata section.

 This allows test module authors to require well-known JUnit module names as